tosabas/treeSpider/README.md

 })
 ```

-See the options documentation for a list of all the options.
+See the [options page in the documentation](https://paulosabayomi.github.io/treespider-doc/docs/options) for a list of all the options.

 ## Methods